vikash2839/M1_BUS_RESERVATION_SYSTEM/README.md

 | 0_Certificates | 1_Requirements | 2_Design | 3_Implementation | 4_TestplanAndOutput | 5_Report | 6_Images_and_output | 7_Others |
 |:--------------:|:--------------:|:--------:|:----------------:|:-------------------:|:--------:|:-------------------:|:--------:|
 | Certification details of student | Requirement and research detailing | design model of project | All codes and make of project | Requirements and test plan | Project report | Screenshots of project | Refrences details |

+## Aim

+* Easy and convience for people to book their bus ticket.

+* It manages all the information about bus ,seats, customer.

+* This application will reduce manual workfor managing bus, tickets and etc.

+* Track all the information of Tickets, customer ,agents,etc.

+## Scope

+It may help collecting perfect management in details.
+It will be also reduced the cost of collecting the management & collection procedure will go  smoothly.

+This project aims at Buisness process automation , i.e. i tried to computerize various processes of Bus Reservstion System.

+* It satisfy user requirements.

+* It is easy to operate.

+* Have a good user interface.